2022-2023 tuition assistance policies and procedures

 All families, including those who are currently receiving tuition assistance, must annually submit a new application for financial assistance.
 Families must apply each year so any changes will be accurately reflected in the assessment of financial need.

-- After completing the online application you will be required to mail or scan all of your 2016 tax documents for both state and federal taxes, with all schedules and W-2’s, to:
+After completing the online application you will be required to upload or mail all of your 2021 tax documents for both state and federal taxes, with all schedules and W-2’s.

 Is the application process different for separated or divorced parents?

 As a general rule we require financial disclosure of all parents regardless of status by which they have filed their taxes, to include both natural parents as well as any stepparents where a divorced parent has remarried.
 The same is true for civil unions as well as “common law” couples.
-“Deadbeat” dads or moms are not exempted, and in fact their refusal to complete disclosure forms may impair the child’s chances for assistance.
+Parents who have custodial rights but refuse to participate financially are not exempt.
 The only exceptions tend to be when we cannot identify a responsible party.
 Custodial financial arrangements often do not have a bearing on aid eligibility as we consider all parents to share responsibility for the child’s development and educational success.
-Please refer to the FAST website for further information.

 What if MY aid award is not enough?